beauty-bitz/beauty-bitz.github.io/about.md

 permalink: /about/
 ---

-<h2>💖 About <span class="sitehead">Beauty~Bitz</span></h2>
+<h2>💖 About <span class="sitehead">Beauty Blips</span></h2>
-Welcome to <span class="sitepara">Beauty~Bitz</span> — your go-to destination for smart, honest, and beautifully curated beauty care advice.
+Welcome to <span class="sitepara">Beauty Blips</span> — your go-to destination for smart, honest, and beautifully curated beauty care advice.

-Whether you're refreshing your skincare routine, exploring new hair care rituals, or hunting for the perfect cosmetic pick-me-up, <span class="sitepara">Beauty~Bitz</span> offers bite-sized recommendations and deeper dives to help you glow with confidence.
+Whether you're refreshing your skincare routine, exploring new hair care rituals, or hunting for the perfect cosmetic pick-me-up, <span class="sitepara">Beauty Blips</span> offers bite-sized recommendations and deeper dives to help you glow with confidence.
 Every post is crafted with care, blending practical tips, product insights, and a touch of indulgence.

 ## ✨ What You'll Find Here
 **Skin Care:** From hydration hacks to ingredient breakdowns, we help you build routines that work for your skin type and lifestyle.